-Cockroaches are hearty pests, and their ability to adapt and live with people has allowed many species to become major pests inside our homes and businesses.
+Cockroaches are hearty pests, and their ability to adapt and live with people means cockroaches are major pests in our homes and businesses.
 You can identify a cockroach by its flat oval body, a head that is angled downward, and dark colors.
 The cockroach’s color and shape help hide them, which enables them to develop into large, difficult to deal with populations before we discover their presence.

 Many but not all cockroaches have wings that fold over their backs.
 While a lot of cockroaches are winged, most are weak flyers or don’t fly.
 They use their six legs to quickly scurry away from danger and retreat to their hiding spots.

 In our area of California, we deal with several different species of cockroaches, including Oriental cockroaches, American cockroaches, German cockroaches, and Turkestan cockroaches.

 Having cockroaches find a way into your home is never ideal.
 Not only are they prolific breeders taking over spaces in short order, but they cause health risks and damage.

 Some of the biggest reasons why we don’t want cockroaches in our homes are listed below:

 They transmit diseases that make people ill.

 Cockroaches chew on and destroy fabric and paper.